aditya-manit/cloudskew-landing/docs/features.md

 * Create a new diagram from a template (or simply a new empty diagram).
 * Draw arbitrarily large (multi-page) diagrams on an infinite canvas.
 * Print a diagram and/or export it to `.png`, `.jpg` or `.bmp` formats.
+* Save a diagram as a reusable template.
 * Lock an entire diagram or just individual symbols (locking make things read-only, preventing them from being edited or deleted).
 * Adjust visual properties of any symbol via the `visual properties` window.
 * Diagrams are auto-saved.
+* Group multiple symbols together.
 * Load icons/symbols from symbol palette onto diagram by single-clicking on it.
 * Search for an icon by typing in the icon name (or a synonym or category) in the symbol search box.
 * Undo & redo actions.